yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/README.md

-# Power BI - Databricks SQL QuickStart Samples
+# Power BI on Databricks SQL - QuickStart Samples

 ## Introduction
 This repo contains the samples demonstrating the usage of [Power BI](https://powerbi.microsoft.com/) with [Databricks SQL](https://www.databricks.com/product/databricks-sql).
 The objective of these samples is to demonstrate reference implementation and some of the best practices using Power BI with Databricks SQL.